milanaryal/config/README.md

 - Log out then log back in to confirm the install.

-_Caution: Never attempt to edit Linux system files like .bashrc or .profile with a Windows text editor.
+_**Caution**: Never attempt to edit Linux system files like .bashrc or .profile with a Windows text editor.
 Windows file metadata differs from Linux file metadata.
 You could corrupt or damage your Linux environment.
 Use Bash commands as above, or use a Linux text editor such as [nano or vi](https://www.pluralsight.com/blog/it-ops/linux-text-editors-vi-nano).
 You can also use a specialized Windows editor like [Notepad++](https://notepad-plus-plus.org/) that can save text as Unix script files._

 ### 4. Setup Ruby